 Recorded Music NZ is able to offer a blanket licence to users of music and then pay this income to registered Master Rights Holders, after deducting administrative costs.

-If your music is broadcast on radio or television or is played in pubs, bars, cafes, shops, gyms – or any other public place around New Zealand – you may be entitled to royalty payments.
+If your music is broadcast on radio or television or is played in pubs, bars, cafés, shops, gyms – or any other public place around Aotearoa – you may be entitled to royalty payments.

-Click here for our Music Map showing licensing income streams in NZ.
+View our Music Map showing licensing income streams in Aotearoa.